keep-network/website/src/pages/faq.md

       href="https://staking.keep.network/about-staking/staking-minimums">this
       section</a> of the staking user guide.
   - question: What is the difference between “staking” and “stakedrop”?
-    answer: Staking refers to the most complete way to stake on the Keep network.
+    answer: <b>Staking</b> refers to two variations of staking on the Keep network.
-      There are two variations of staking.
       You can stake with a minimum of KEEP tokens, or you can stake both the minimum KEEP and bond a desired amount of ETH in order to support the Keep network.
-By both staking KEEP and bonding ETH, stakers maximize their KEEP and ETH rewards. <br><br>
-      Stakedrop just refers to any period of time during which KEEP rewards are available to stakers under a certain set of conditions.
+By both staking KEEP and bonding ETH, stakers maximize their KEEP and ETH rewards. <br><br> <b>Stakedrop</b> refers to any period of time during which KEEP rewards are available to stakers under a certain set of conditions.
   - question: What are the rewards of staking?
     answer: Stakers are rewarded in both ETH and KEEP for staking on the Keep network, relative to how much KEEP they stake and ETH they bond.
 Rewards